Low-Maintenance Vegetable Garden: Low-Cost Ideas to Use Now

 Free Garden Learning

-While you may be tempted to buy a bunch of “how-to” gardening books, don’t.
-Many of the agricultural university departments have free gardening resources and information available online.
+While you may be tempted to buy a bunch of "how-to" gardening books, don't.
+Many agricultural university departments offer free gardening resources and information online.

-Michigan State has free detailed learning on organic gardening, as well as the University of Missouri and Oregon State.
-You will also find endless gardening resources on the National Agricultural Libraries website.
+Michigan State has free, detailed learning resources on organic gardening, as do the University of Missouri and Oregon State.
+You will also find endless gardening resources on the National Agricultural Library's website.

 Planting a low-cost, low-maintenance vegetable garden doesn't take much, just a little ingenuity and creativity.
 Find useful ways to reuse items from around your house, and save as many food scraps and seeds as you can.